Pen-Shelf-Io/pen-shelf-studio/README.md

-# 📚 PenShelf – Book Catalogue
+# 📚 ~PenShelf~ GlobeLynk – Book Catalogue

-**PenShelf** is a minimalist e-commerce frontend built with **Next.js**.
+**GlobeLynk (PenShelf)** is a minimalist e-commerce frontend built with **Next.js**.
 It was created to simulate a functional book store interface for the sole purpose of facilitating **Stripe account verification**.
 The project fetches books from internal API routes and offers a simple “buy” interaction, redirecting to a placeholder “Feature Coming Soon” page.

 ---